fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DNS/v2.2.0/Get-AzureRmDnsZone.md

 Specifies the name of the DNS zone to get.

 If you do not specify a value for the *Name* parameter, this cmdlet gets all DNS zones in the specified resource group.
-If you also omit the *ResourceGroupName* parameter, this cmdlet gets all DNS zones in the current azure_2 subscription.
+If you also omit the *ResourceGroupName* parameter, this cmdlet gets all DNS zones in the current Azure subscription.

 ```yaml
 Type: String